remling/2015_08_24_Walmart/README.md

 Once at beginning: open window go to walmart and log in

 Main test:
-1) search for search terms given in spec (one after another; confirm title and product \n
+1. search for search terms given in spec (one after another; confirm title and product
-2) assert that page loaded
+2. assert that page loaded
-3) id an item to put into shopping cart (from socks)
+3. id an item to put into shopping cart (from socks)
-4) put item in the cart
+4. put item in the cart
-5) open shopping cart
+5. open shopping cart
-6) check what is in shopping cart (assert originally planned)
+6. check what is in shopping cart (assert originally planned)
-7) ensure nothing else in the cart  (1 item? and expected product (by id))
+7. ensure nothing else in the cart  (1 item? and expected product (by id))
-8) remove item  <button..> Remove
+8. remove item  <button..> Remove

 Once at the end: log out and quit chrome driver